vatesfr/terraform-provider-xenorchestra/docs/data-sources/sr.md

 ## Argument Reference
 * name_label - (Required) The name of the storage repository you want to look up.
 * pool_id - (Optional) The ID of the pool the storage repository belongs to.
 This is useful if you have storage repositories with the same name on different pools.
+* tags - (Optional) List of tags that are applied to the storage repository.

+**Note:** If there are multiple storage repositories that match terraform will fail.
+Ensure that your name_label, pool_id and tags identify a unique storage repository.

 ## Attributes Reference
 * id - Id of the storage repository.